Prisjakt/feed-specification/docs/general-exceptions.md

 :::danger <Anchor id="offers_to_remove_above_threshold_error" title="offers_to_remove_above_threshold_error" />

 This error is caused by our safeguard.
-To make it harder to delete the full inventory of a feed we have a safeguard setting that can be adjusted on a per feed basis.
+To make it harder to delete the full inventory of a feed we have a safeguard setting (default 30% of offers) that can be adjusted on a per feed basis.
 If our agent detects that it would remove more offers than this threshold then the process is aborted and this error is thrown.
+Contact support if you want to adjust this value, bot relative and absolute levels are applicable.

 :::